carmecorbi/TFM-carme/detection/README.md

 - `labelling_person.py`: generates YOLO annotations for the **person-only detector**

 Each script creates `.txt` files in YOLO format, one per image frame.

+## 🚀 Training with Ultralytics YOLO

+The [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) framework is used to train the models.